-Strength and Conditioning
+Strength & Conditioning

-If a tissue fails it is usually because it cannot tolerate the forces that go through it.
+Firstly, if a tissue fails it is usually because it cannot tolerate the forces that go through it.
 Therefore, using specific exercises to build the strength and tolerance of a tissue increases its ability to withstand these forces and increases its capacity.

 Many different forms of exercise seem to help LBP.
-This includes aerobic exercises like walking, cycling, swimming as well as exercises aimed at improving the posture, strength and mobility of the spine.
-It does not appear that any one of these is always better than the others.
-The most relevant factor is whether people continue with their exercise programme over time.
-Therefore you should consider which form of exercise you enjoy most, and which you can do with little or no inconvenience.
+Like, aerobic exercises like walking, cycling, swimming as well as exercises aimed at improving the posture, strength and mobility of the spine.
+Moreover, it does not appear that any one of these is always better than the others.
+Likewise, the most relevant factor is whether people continue with their exercise programme over time.
+Therefore, you should consider which form of exercise you enjoy most, and which you can do with little or no inconvenience.

 Remember that many hobbies and daily routines can be considered exercise also.
 For example gardening, cutting the lawn, and using the stairs instead of the lift.
 More importantly, exercise is most effective when we also change the way we think about LBP.
 For example, some initial soreness is common in people with LBP who start to exercise.

 Talk to Tuam Therapy Centre about exercise to suit you.